Disadus/disadus-permissions/readme.md

 The `user` argument is the id of the user you are attempting to query.

-The `query` argument is the query string you will be using to search though the permissions.
+The `query` argument is the query string you will be using to search through the permissions.

 The `caseSensitive` argument indicates whether the query is case sensitive (Default `true`).